MikeDigitize/lazy/README.md

 #### LazyLoad

-To use the `LazyLoad` class, call the class with a CSS selector for the lazy images.
+To use the `LazyLoad` class, call the class with a CSS selector of the elements to lazy load.

 ```javascript
 const lazy = new LazyScroll('.lazy-image');